Cargo is designed so you can extend it with new subcommands without having to

 $PATH is named

-you can run it as if it were a Cargo subcommand by running
+run it as if it was a Cargo subcommand by running

-cargo install extensions and then run them just like the built-in
+cargo install to install extensions and then run them just like the

 Sharing code with Cargo and crates.io is part of what makes the Rust ecosystem useful for many different tasks.
-Rust’s standard library is small and stable, but crates are easy to share, use, and improve on a timeline different from the language itself.
-Don’t be shy about sharing code that’s useful to you on Crates.io; it’s likely that it will be useful to someone else as well!
+Rust’s standard library is small and stable, but crates are easy to share, use, and improve on a timeline different from that of the language.
+Don’t be shy about sharing code that’s useful to you on crates.io; it’s likely that it will be useful to someone else as well!